ACTIVE DIRECTORY SECURITY ASSESSMENT

 - Logging & Monitoring across SQL, Windows server and the entire domain

 - Anti-virus, Patching of Operating Systems, Backup, Services and Domain Controller checks

 A manual approach is followewd to perform checks such as hardening reviews against Domain Controllers – It covers assessing the services in use, auditing and account policies, password policies and kerberos settings.

 Access control list reviews include ACL scans against DC computer objects, critical groups, user accounts and groups (backup, operators, etc).

 Identify any escalation paths and GPO weaknesses that would help an attacker exploit privileged accounts memberships vertically or horizontally.

 06. REPORTING & DEBRIEF

-This includes analysis on the test output, evaluation of the Active Directory risk impact and attack likelihood before providing action plans to remediate the identified security issues.
+This includes analysis on the test output, evaluation of the Active Directory risk impact and attack likelihood before providing action plans to remediate the identified security vulnerabilities.
 All our reports address business as well as the technical audience with supporting raw sensitive data, including mitigation measures at strategic and tactical levels.

 Our engagement process includes delivering a free of charge debrief to management and technical teams.